log in

 Client-side execution

-Scripts in Substrata are executed in the Substrata client program (e.g. they are executed 'client-side').
+Winter scripts in Substrata are executed in the Substrata client program (e.g. they are executed 'client-side').
 Winter programs are restricted in what they can do, so are safe to execute client-side.
 (Although we can't rule out all bugs in the Winter execution environment)

 Scripting an object